5 min read

 Rosie's Twitter

 Yeah, I added myself to my own list.
 I'm the founder of No CS Degree, where I interview developers who are self-taught or went to coding bootcamp.
 I also run the High Signal newsletter for indie startup news.
-I mostly tweet about bootstrapping, newsletters, learning to code, being a Twitter ghost writer and nomad travels.
-I made $5,500 in October 2022.
+I mostly tweet about bootstrapping, newsletters, learning to code, and being a Twitter ghost writer.

 My Twitter